 Although well-trained dogs are a lot easier to handle and have around, it is always better to take preventive measures indoors, especially in havoc-prone areas like the kitchen.
 Dogs are easily attracted to the smell of trash, rotten food, to be specific.
-Pet owners would do wise by using tall and tight-lidded containers to ensure that their pets steer clear ransacking the trash bins.
+Pet owners would do wise by using tall and tight-lidded containers to ensure that their pets steer clear of ransacking the trash bins.

-Go for tiled or hardwood flooring.
+Go for Tiled or Hardwood Flooring

 For pet owners who have fully embraced their furry friends inside their homes and living quarters, they should be mindful of the ideal options there are for the flooring.
 In general, tiled, concrete, and stone flooring are the best bets.
 These kinds of surfaces give their paws something to grip on and could withstand the force and scratches.
 Moreover, for a tropical country like the Philippines, these types of flooring are heat absorbent.

 On the other hand, veer away from laminated floors that provide less traction and put house cats and Fidos at high risk of muscle and bone injuries.
-Due to its glossy and slippery surface, laminated floors may cause these pets actual harm and danger.
+Due to its glossy and slippery surface, laminated floors may cause these pets harm and danger.
 They tend to walk and run around the house and lot any minute of the day.

-To create a pet-friendly home, guaranteeing the health and safety of their furred, scaled, or feathered companions should be the owner’s priority.
+Creating a pet-friendly home, guaranteeing the health and safety of their furred, scaled, or feathered companions should be the owner’s priority.
 While indoor plants are generally welcome interior design items, pet owners should duly do their research first.
 Some species of plants are proven to have some harmful effects on animals.

 For example, lilies have highly toxic components for felines, attacking their kidneys and causing them to shut down.
 While azaleas, English Ivy, and chrysanthemums can cause vomiting, drooling, weakness, diarrhea, abdominal pain, even coma.

-To eliminate the risk of such mishaps, pet owners can install window screens.
+To eliminate the risk of such mishaps, pet parents can install window screens.
 With this, they can conveniently leave their windows open throughout the day to allow fresh air to pass through without having to worry about their pets’ safety.

 Cats and dogs easily get attracted to just about anything they see scattered on the floor.
 They can start chewing on something edible or not, which puts them at a high possibility of swallowing indigestible objects.
 This nerve-wracking concern for pet lovers is comparable to parents’ constant worry about their toddlers choking by accident.